 The story of our farm has to begin in the mid-50’s when my grandfather, R.J.
 Long, was a barber in downtown Chattanooga.
 He had become friends with many of us customers and one of those was Howard Buckner (son of Willie & Nancy Buckner – owners of the farm at that time).
 Howard would from time to time encourage my grandfather to “bring your grandchildren to my dad’s farm in Chattanooga Valley.”
 With entertainment in short supply back then, the proposition was appealing to my dad.
 Once prior to my birth and once when I was still an infant, my dad brought his kids (and I have three older brothers) to the farm just to walk around and enjoy an afternoon waking the fields and wading in the creek.

+Fast-forward in the story where my dad brought us kids out to visit the farm and play in the creek in the late 50’s.
 My dad was like most in that era, struggling to make a living while raising children and trying to grasp a hold of that elusive “American Dream.”
-As my dad strolled around the farm back then, he vividly remembered saying, “I hope that one day I can have a farm like this,” though at the time, the words seemed more like a fantasy that a hope.
+As my dad strolled around the farm back then, he vividly remembered saying, “I hope that one day I can have a farm like this,” though at the time, the words seemed more like a fantasy than even a hope.

 That weekend, he loaded my mother and me in the car and headed to north Georgia in hopes of bidding on one of the tracts of land (5 in all) to which the farm had been divided into as auctions often will try to do.
 I still remember driving up that long gravel driveway.
 There was a large tent set up at the top of the driveway in the hay field in front of the old farmhouse.
 There was a couple of dozen cars parked in the grasses and people scattered all over.
 I saw the old farmhouse and the big pole barn and can visualize the yard full of farm implements of all sorts, stacks of boxes and garden tools, oil barrels and buckets, and just a clutter of junk (that I now wish I had).
 My eyes were set more on the barn than the junk or even the farmhouse as I was a horse-crazy girl from infancy and I was well aware of the possibilities of my own dream coming true if I only had a barn.